Are you looking for the best flash for Canon Rebel T8i? Here are our top recommended flashes for your Canon Rebel T8i.

 Wireless Flash Speedlite Master + Slave Flash + Built-in Trigger System for Canon Rebel T8i

-In full-auto mode, the flash automatically decides all settings; in semi-auto mode, you may choose the angle of the flash and it will automatically rotate based on the unique camera position or orientation in use; and in manual mode, you can adjust the angle of the flash manually.
+In full-auto mode, the flash automatically decides all settings; in semi-auto mode, you may choose the angle of the moment, and it will automatically rotate based on the unique camera position or orientation in use; and in manual mode, you can adjust the tip of the moment manually.

 The head rotates 330 degrees and can be tilted from -7 to 120 degrees.
 It also includes a magnetic surface that allows for a lightning-fast connection of Godox’s auxiliary light modifiers to the camera.